cube-js/cube/docs/Cube.js-ClI/Reference.md

 ## dev-server

 [[warning | Note]]
-| To define configuration you must use `cube.js` configuration file.
+| To define configuration you should use `cube.js` configuration file.
 See [available options](https://cube.dev/docs/@cubejs-backend-server-core#options-reference).

 `dev-server` command start Cube.js in development mode.
 To define configuration you should use `cube.js` configuration file.